tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 For the record, in 2022, 630,000 people died due to AIDS-related illnesses.
 This is an improvement from the peak of about 2 million deaths in 2004, but still a significant number of people.
 It is still a leading cause of death worldwide; in 2019, there were more deaths due to HIV/AIDS than due to suicide.
 Most of these deaths are in sub-Saharan Africa; for example, in 2019, over 25% of deaths in South Africa were due to AIDS complications.
 Deaths and infections have continued to decrease as access to treatment improves; in 2010, only about 25% of people living with HIV had access to antiretroviral therapy, compared to 76% in 2022.
 Another fact to note - globally, 53% of people living with HIV are women or girls.

 Even in the United States, people still die due to AIDS - 7000 people in 2019.
 There were also 67,000 new infections in 2019, the highest number of yearly infections so far.
-With treatment, people living with HIV have a nearly normal life expectancy, but treatment can be extremely expensive.
+With treatment, people living with HIV have a nearly normal life expectancy, but treatment can be extremely expensive and can have serious side effects.

 (Sources: https://www.unaids.org/en/resources/fact-sheet, https://ourworldindata.org/hiv-aids)